Jarzka/stylefy/README.md

     [:p "This is column 3"]]])
 ```

-Alternative version using vector syntax, which makes sure the rules are rendered in order:
+Alternative version using vector syntax.
+This is useful if the order of the rules matter in CSS.

 ```clojure
 {::stylefy/media [[{:max-width phone-width} {:flex-direction :column}]